Self-Acceptance vs. Self-Improvement: A Fine Line

 As a therapist, I am a huge supporter of self-improvement.
 However, I do not encourage improvement for external reasons.
 I encourage you to get to know yourself, discover what you love, what you offer, and truly own how valuable you are.
 If you would like to challenge yourself to push beyond your fear or your perceived limitations, do it from a place of curiosity and allow yourself to be surprised and amazed by whatever result you encounter.
 If your results do not match the exact picture that you created in your mind at the outset, be open to other possibilities.
 Maybe you go beyond your expectations!
 Don’t limit yourself with a static vision of an outcome.
 Just commit to the process of enhancing yourself and your life and revel in the satisfaction that comes with being the best you possible.
 When you know that on the inside, you know that you are living your Truth.
 This is what it means to be in integrity.
 Be in acceptance of wherever you are right now and give yourself permission to release your inner critic, and any beliefs of “not enough.”
 You are enough, right now, just as you are.
 Get okay with that thought first, before you add in any other layers of improvement.
 Strengthen your foundation of acceptance.
 From there, anything is possible!

 For a meditation to help guide you in that process of self-acceptance, click on the video below.
+Click here for more information on Yoga and Meditation.
 Enjoy!